wangzhecheng/DeepSolar_timelapse/README.md

 ```
 $ python predict_LR_rgb.py
 ```

+By default, all three `.py` scripts above are run on a machine with GPU.

 Finally, run the code blocks in this Jupyter Notebook that combines all model prediction outputs to predict the installation year for each solar PV system: